 Note that difficulties remembering or concentrating because of common everyday situations such as high workload or stress, or as a result of substance abuse are EXCLUDED.

-DEM_25: Does (NAME) have difficulty with (self-care such as) washing all over or dressing?
+DEM_25: (Do/Does) (you/NAME) have difficulty with (self-care such as) washing all over or dressing?

 This question seeks to identify should be trained to only read the list of response options if persons who have some problems with taking care of themselves independently.